almedso/ronto/docs/source/user/rontofile.rst

 *download* will be set to */yocto/foo* (the default) and *shared_state* will be set to */yocto/foobar* (obtained from the process environment.

+Alternatively the SSTATE_DIR can be set on the command line like

+.. code :: yaml

+    SSTATE_DIR=/yocto/foobar ronto --env SSTATE_DIR=/yocto/foo init

+The result would be that *shared_state* will be set to */yocto/foo* (obtained from command line parameter (because of it's higher priority)).